ETF investing can add flexibility to your portfolio

 What is an ETF?

-The simplest definition of an exchange-traded fund, or ETF, is that it's an investment built like a mutual fund but trades like an individual stock.
+The simplest definition of an exchange-traded fund, or ETF, is that it's an investment that's built like a mutual fund but trades like an individual stock.

 The most common ETFs are designed to track the performance of a market benchmark, or "index."